Award To Be Presented On Sept. 12

 Football team hosted annual event on campus this week

-He has a 33-year overall coaching record of 226-138-2.
-The 226 career victories rank him eighth on the NCAA Football Championship Subdivision (FCS) active coaching list and he rates 21st in career winning percentage at .611.
+He has a 34-year overall coaching record of 232-143-2.
+The 232 career victories rank him eighth on the NCAA Football Championship Subdivision (FCS) active coaching list and he rates 21st in career winning percentage at .611.

-Last year, Talley led the Wildcats to the NCAA playoffs for the 10th time in program history with an 8-4 overall record.
+In 2012, Talley led the Wildcats to the NCAA playoffs for the 10th time in program history with an 8-4 overall record.
 Villanova also claimed a share of the CAA championship with a 6-2 CAA mark.
 This was sixth conference championship for Villanova under Talley's direction.
-For his efforts last season, Talley was named the CAA Coach of the Year for the third time in his career.
+For his efforts in 2012, Talley was named the CAA Coach of the Year for the third time in his career.
 Talley also helped redshirt freshman quarterback John Robertson to a season that saw him win the Jerry Rice Award as the top freshman in FCS football, as well as earning both the CAA and ECAC Offensive Rookie of the Year.